GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

 ## BungeeCord and Waterfall Support

-- **Waterfall Support:** Not planned.
-Use Velocity or install VVPS on the backend servers.
+- **Waterfall Support:** install VVPS on the backend servers, or please use ViaProxy.
 - **Transition from ProtocolSupportBungee:**
   1. Install Velocity/Waterfall.
   2. Download `ViaVersionProtocolSupportVelocity`, or use ViaProxy with BungeeViaProxy.